HalilCan/solutions/README.md

 3. Max Rainwater Capture Calculation

 > The O(n) solution seems straightforward if we follow slopes and keep track of direction, local minimum and local maxima

+> We'll do two runs: one to determine the 2-tuples of left-right maxima and another to traverse and count the area between them